Get in Touch

 • Categorizing events

-• Emulating a Business Process
+• Simulating a Business Process

 Refining Business Process Diagrams

-• Selecting the appropriate gateway: decisions, forks, and joins
+• Selecting appropriate gateways: decisions, forks, and joins

 • Mapping processes to swim lanes and pools

-• Enhancing the model with necessary artifacts
+• Enriching the model with artifacts

 Analyzing the Enterprise Structure

-• Establishing the business domain
+• Defining the business domain

-• Documenting workers and organizational units
+• Documenting personnel and organizational units

 • Modeling systems, documents, information, and tools